LibrariesHacked/library-carpentry/README.md

 # Library Carpentry

 This repository is a set of materials for running a library carpentry workshop.
-Although there are already excellent materials available for this, we are squeezing 3 workshops into one day so will be reducing slightly the amount covered in each.
+Although there are already excellent materials available for this, we are squeezing 3 workshops into one day so will be slightly reducing the amount covered in each.

-The original materials are helpfully separated into individual parts.

-The original materials will be linked to, and form the basis of these lessons.
+The original materials are helpfully separated into individual parts, and form the basis of these lessons.

 ## Single day workshop